 Hydroelectric Power Generation Efficiency

 Hydroelectric power generation is by far the most efficient method of large scale electric power generation.
 See Comparison Chart.
 Energy flows are concentrated and can be controlled.
 The conversion process captures kinetic energy and converts it directly into electric energy.
 There are no inefficient intermediate thermodynamic or chemical processes and no heat losses.
+The overall efficiency can never be 100% however since extracting 100% of the flowing water's kinetic energy means the flow would have to stop.

 The conversion efficiency of a hydroelectric power plant depends mainly on the type of water turbine employed and can be as high as 95% for large installations.
 Smaller plants with output powers less than 5 MW may have efficiencies between 80 and 85 %.